vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

 1. If you wish, make a local copy of the [TemplateMin.level1.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) ("Min") and
    [TemplateMax.level1.json](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) ("Max") example files.
    _Min_ contains the smallest possible example. _Max_ is an example with almost all available options.
-Following the Min and Max links gives a "download" icon at the top right.
+Following the Min and Max links gives a "download" button at the top right.

-3. Make a **copy** of the [Max](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) file and give it a suitable file name:
+3. Make a **copy** of the [Max](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMax.level1.json) file and give it an appropriate file name:
-   - For Afdeling #3 (Drenthe - Vechtdal) you could choose `clubsNL03.level1.json`.
+   - For holding the clubs in say Belgium you could decide to call it `clubsBE.level1.json`.
+Don't worry too much about scoping: you can split large files later.

    </br>